Hong Kong leader says U.S. law will hurt business confidence

 Lam has renewed her appeals for peace but - though it withdrew in September the extradition bill that sparked the first demonstrations - her administration has failed to offer any further concessions to the protest movement despite the election results.

-Reporting by Anne Marie Roantree, Clare Jim, Noah Sin, James Pomfret, Greg Torode and Sharon Tam; Writing by Farah Master and David Dolan; Editing by Tom Hogue, Stephen Coates and Alex Richardson
+Reporting by Anne Marie Roantree, Clare Jim, Noah Sin, James Pomfret, Greg Torode, Sharon Tam and Meg Shen; Writing by Farah Master and David Dolan; Editing by Tom Hogue, Stephen Coates and Alex Richardson